 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more.
 As an Amazon Associate I earn from qualifying purchases.

-HOW TO CLEAR A CLOGGED MILK DUCT
+- FINAL THOUGHTS ON HOW TO CLEAR A CLOGGED MILK DUCT

 I remember when I got my first clogged duct.
 I woke up with discomfort in my left breast.
 When I felt that area I discovered a small lump.
 It may have been small, but it caused a big pain.

 I had heard about how to clear a clogged milk duct.
 I knew what I was supposed to do.
 I put a warm washcloth on it, massaged it and continued to breastfeed to help move it out.
 Fortunately, that was all that it took to get rid of it.

 Clogged ducts are painful and can be scary.
 Not only are do they hurt, but they can also potentially turn into mastitis, a breast infection.
 They don’t always go away as quickly and easily as mine did.

 There are several remedies for how to get rid of a clogged duct.
 I am going to tell you about one that you may not have heard about before.
 And it works better than anything else I have seen moms try.

 A word about terminology: A clogged duct can also be referred to a blocked milk duct or a plugged milk duct.
 They all refer to the same condition.